iterorganization/imas-python/docs/source/benchmarking.rst

 Running benchmarks (advanced)
 -----------------------------

-Running benchmarks in the quick and dirty way is great during development and for comparing the performance of IMASPy against the imas HLI.
+Running benchmarks quickly, as explained in the previous section, is great during development and for comparing the performance of IMASPy against the imas HLI.
 However, ``asv`` can also track the performance of benchmarks over various commits of IMASPy.
 Unfortunately this is a bit more tricky to set up.

 Setup advanced benchmarking